-xv.
-According to the information and explanations given to us, the company has not entered into any non-cash transactions with directors or persons connected with him.
-Therefore, paragraph 3(xv) of the order is not applicable to the Company.
+b) We have considered the internal audit reports of the Company issued till date for the period under audit.
+XV.
+On the basis of information and explanation given to us, the Company has not entered into any non-cash transactions with directors or persons connected with him during the financial year.

-xvi.
-According to the information and explanations given to us, the company is not required to be registered under Sec 45-IA of the Reserve Bank of India Act, 1934.
+XVI. a) According to the information and explanations provided to us, the company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934 and hence this clause is not applicable to the Company.